 Keller North America, Florida

-I joined what was then HJ Foundation directly after college, on the company’s Preparing Individuals to Lead with Excellence (PILE) programme, which provides mentorship and experience of different areas of the business.
+I joined what was then HJ Foundation directly after college, on the company’s Preparing Individuals to Lead with Excellence (PILE) program, which provides mentorship and experience of different areas of the business.
 I got the chance to work as a field engineer and in the machine shop, as well as in the estimating and project management departments.
-After I finished, I became a project engineer and within a year I was promoted to assistant project manager.
+After I finished, I became a project engineer and within a year I was promoted to an assistant project manager.

 My degree is in mechanical engineering, so I didn’t come in with the typical civil engineering background.
 PILE allowed me to learn and grow in the position.
 I was also attracted to the company because the Florida office has the feel and advantages of a small business, but with the support and resources of a global one.

 I’ve had a lot of support from other women in the company.
 Knowing how male-dominated the company and industry are, these colleagues provide an invaluable source of experience and mentorship.
 One of the biggest challenges I’ve come across is people outside the company not taking me seriously or believing I can do the job because I’m young and a woman.

 My advice to other young female engineers is that you have to be prepared to stand up for yourself and make yourself heard.
 Ask for help and training when you need it and find a mentor who can support and push you to better yourself.

 One thing Keller could do to better support women is to have more of a clear pathway or show examples of how women can get into leadership positions, not just in admin or HR roles.

 #ShapeTheWorld to me means to find the things in the world you’re passionate about and devote yourself to changing them for a new future.